STRALA 200+HOUR LEADERSHIP TRAININGS

 New York, New York United States 10012

-Tara teams up with W Hotels, bringing Strala Yoga and healthy recipes to W properties around the globe.
-She collaborated with Reebok to create the Reebok Yoga lifestyle range, and has authored several best-selling books, including Yoga Cures, Make Your Own Rules Cookbook, and Strala Yoga, all translated and published in many languages.
+Tara has authored several best-selling books including Yoga Cures, Make Your Own Rules Diet, and Strala Yoga, all translated and published in several languages.
 She has been profiled by The New York Times, Times of India, The Times (UK), and featured in most major national and international magazines.
+Tara is a sought-after speaker on topics of entrepreneurship, health, and wellbeing.
+Harvard profiled Tara‘s work in a case study, and she has spoken with students at Harvard and New York University about her experience, and approaches to creativity and leadership.

-Mike is a member of the Strala Training Faculty, with focus on East Asian movement, meditation, health, and healing practices.
+Mike Taylor is the co-founder of Strala, with focus on East Asian movement, meditation, health, and healing practices.

 In his younger years, Mike challenged centuries of reasonable and well-tested martial traditions in hundreds of competitions, by applying unruly imagination to a world where rules were unbreakable.
 As he got older, he happily become more interested in supporting bodies than disrupting them, and continued on to medical applications of the mind-body connection in university.
 Mike studied mind-body medicine at Harvard, and alternative medicine and psychology at Oxford.
 After running into walls with standard medical practice in the U.S. and England, Mike left his healthcare roots.
 He worked at a steel mill for a while, joined a web company, and then founded a few more.